TocsiVector/InspecTR/README.md

 root.txt
 ```

-and selected flag-like text patterns.

-> ⚠️ Use this functionality only inside an authorized CTF or challenge environment.
+Use this mode only in authorized CTF environments.

 ---

 # 🎓 eJPT Mode

-The eJPT-oriented workflow focuses on Linux enumeration fundamentals:
+The eJPT-oriented workflow focuses on Linux enumeration fundamentals.

 ```text
 System